-- 5.3.4 Improvements to sustainable transport are important to reduce reliance on the private car, given the narrow street layout and relatively poor accessibility of Brixham.
-In particular an enhanced Park and Ride facility along the A3022 is proposed in Local Transport Plan 3 and online improvements to the Western Corridor from Windy Corner (see Policy SS6) will improve the accessibility of Brixham. - 5.3.5 There is scope for further urban regeneration within the harbourside and waterfront areas of Brixham, as promoted in the Tor Bay Harbour Authority Port Masterplan.
+transport are important to reduce reliance on the private car and 'rat-running', given the narrow street layout and relatively poor accessibility of Brixham.
+In particular an enhanced park and ride facility along the A3022 is proposed in the Local Transport Plan (LTP3) and on-line improvements to the Western Corridor from Windy Corner (see Policy SS6) will improve the accessibility of Brixham.

+5.4.1.6 There is scope for further urban regeneration within the harbourside and waterfront areas of Brixham, as promoted in the Tor Bay Harbour Authority Port Masterplan (2013).
 This should support and improve maritime industries and tourism whilst also providing homes.
 Urban regeneration should consider the historic character whilst incorporating green infrastructure such as green spaces.
-Limited development on the edge of the built up area will be promoted where it does not harm the SAC or the special landscape character and helps ensure the survival of community facilities. - 5.3.6 The level of housing and employment proposed in the Brixham Peninsula is a reflection of the environmentally constrained and peripheral nature of this area.
-Improvements along the Western Corridor and Windy Corner will be required to improve connectivity.
-It is estimated that, subject to an improvement in market delivery, existing planning permissions (such as at Sharkham and Paint Station), sites identified in the SHLAA (such as Northcliffe Hotel) and windfall sites will provide space for up to 260 new homes over the first 5 years of the Plan.
+Limited development on the edge of the built-up area will be promoted where it does not harm the SAC or the special landscape character and helps ensure the survival of community facilities.

+employment proposed in the Brixham Peninsula is a reflection of the environmentally constrained and peripheral nature of this area.
+Improvements along the Western Corridor and at Windy Corner will be required to improve connectivity.
+It is estimated that, subject to an improvement in market delivery, existing planning permissions (such as at Sharkham and Paint Station), sites identified in the SHLAA (such as Northcliff Hotel) and windfall sites will provide space for up to 260 new homes over the first 5 years of the Plan.

-Table 5.13 SDB1: Source of employment floorspace within Brixham Peninsula (and indicative broad timescale by source)
+Table 17 SDB1: Source of employment floorspace within Brixham Peninsula (and indicative broad timescale by source)

-Policy Commitments (mainly years 1-5 and 6-10 of Plan) Deliverable urban and rural / Neighbourhood Plan sites (mainly years 6-10 of Plan) Future Growth Area(years 11-15 and 16-20 of Plan) Total Notes and key infrastructure requirements SDB2 Brixham Town Centre & Waterfront Oxen and Freshwater 1.3ha (2,000 sq m) Brixham Town Centre (500 sq m) 2,000sq m class B 500 sq m non class B Allocate for B1/B2/B8 uses, targeted at the maritime sector.
+Policy / site name Commitments (mainly years 1-5 and 6-10 of Plan) Deliverable urban and rural / Neighbourhood Plan sites (mainly years 6-10 of Plan) Future Growth Area (years 11- 15 and 16-18 of Plan) Notes and key infrastructure requirements SDB2 Brixham Town Centre & Waterfront Oxen Cove and Freshwater 1.3ha (2,000 sq m) Brixham Town Centre (500 sq m).
+Allocate for B1/B2/ B8 uses, targeted at the maritime sector.
 Part of a mixed use scheme.
-SDB3.1 Brixham Urban Fringe & AONB Potential employment uses suitable to the rural setting within the village envelope?
-(200 sq m) 200 sq m Implementation of Western Corridor/Windy Corner Improvements SDB3.2 Brixham Urban Fringe & AONB Nothing additional identified Windfall sites considered subject to impact on AONB /SAC and Western Corridor/Windy Corner Improvements SHLAA sites elsewhere within SDB1 Northfields (2.5 ha existing) Torbay Trading Estate (1.4 ha Existing) Existing space to be identified in the BPNP
+SDB3.1 Brixham Urban Fringe & AONB Potential employment uses suitable to the rural setting, for example within the Village Envelope (200 sq m).
+Implementation of Western Corridor/ Windy Corner improvements.
+SDB3.2 Brixham Urban Fringe & AONB Nothing additional identified.
+Windfall sites considered, subject to impact on AONB / SAC and Western Corridor/Windy Corner improvements.
+SHLAA sites elsewhere within SDB1 Northfields (2.5 ha existing).
+Torbay Trading Estate (1.4 ha existing).
+Existing space to be identified in the Brixham Peninsula Neighbourhood Plan.
+Total 1.3ha (2,700 sq m)